Now, more than ever, we’re making it a mission to tackle hunger

 WHEELING, W.Va.
 (WTRF) — The countdown leading up to Super Bowl Sunday has paved the way for a powerful endeavor to end hunger in every city of the United States… Including those in the Ohio Valley.

-For the first time, WTRF has signed on to the ‘Tackel Hunger’ campaign, under our mother company Nexstar.
+For the first time, WTRF has signed on to the ‘Tackle Hunger’ campaign, under our mother company Nexstar.

 You can see here the color-coded needs a food-based charity has filled out in our area….
 Reminding us that while in a pandemic it’s tougher this year than any year before to keep supplies stocked.